-You will feel the comfort and confidence while holding the Santoprene handle.
-Single rivet design with a full tang provides a comfortable grip and safety for your fingers through the full bolster.
+You will feel comfortable and confident while holding the Santoprene handle.
+A single rivet design with a full tang provides a comfortable grip and safety for your fingers through the full bolster.

 The sharpness of the blade is preserved by the taper ground edge.
 Sharpening, cutting, and holding the knife is easier with this edge.
 This design retains the sharpness for a longer time with efficiency.